 Open car trailers are the workhorses of the residential and commercial industry, as you can see them being used by the common person on the road when they are hauling tools, equipment, or furniture behind their truck.
 However, in the transportation of cars, they can be used quite effectively providing an efficient means of hauling multiple cars at once while also reducing the cost for their service.
 These kinds of trailers are ideal for hauling vehicles from a dealership or manufacturer to another location or even moving your own personal car to your new home at an affordable price.

 These kinds of trailers are similar to the enclosed car trailer in a lot of ways.
 Correspondingly, they aren’t enclosed leaving your vehicle open to the elements that may face it.
 Regardless, this is a more affordable means of transportation.
 Therefore, you can easily haul multiple cars at once rather than limiting yourself to a single or couple of vehicles.

 - Very effective and efficient

-Again, very similar to an enclosed, except it lacks the protection for the outside elements meaning that your vehicle may experience rain, hail, snow, dust, and much more that could cause potential damage.
+Again, very similar to an enclosed, except it lacks the protection for the outside elements.
+This means your vehicle may experience rain, hail, snow, dust, and much more that could cause potential damage.
 If you are fine with that, it seems to be a decent choice.
-It may be harder to get this one as a hauling service for residential moving, as it is ideal for dealerships and manufacturers mainly, but that doesn’t mean you can’t order this service.
+It may be harder to get this one as a hauling service for residential moving.
+This is because it is ideal for dealerships and manufacturers mainly.
+Howeverthat doesn’t mean you can’t order this service.